jpalau-edu/AstroPi2021/Juno/3_plotCPU_effect_SHat_readings/3_plotCPU_effect_SHat_readings.md

 ### CPU stressing
 2_RPI_CPUstressing.sh is a bash script to increase CPU temperature in order to show effect on sense-hat temperature and humidity readings.
 It runs for almost 2 hours and uses a series of 4 'Sysbench tool' twice to increase CPU temp preceded by a stabilisation lapse of 10 min.

-This code is run simuntaneously with program 1_testDHT22_getFACTORS.py to show CPU effect on sense-hat readings.
+The scrip is run simuntaneously with program 1_testDHT22_getFACTORS.py to show CPU effect on sense-hat readings.
 The script shows CPU temp on screen before each Sysbench instance and records to log file.

 Further explanations about 'Sysbench tool' usage can be found at
 >Explaining Computers: Raspberry Pi 3 B+ Extreme Cooling
 >>https://www.youtube.com/watch?v=RxBaEiQHzLU